abdelaziz-mahdy/media_editor/README.md

 This Flutter application is a versatile tool for image editing, designed to offer a user-friendly interface for manipulating images.
 Whether you're a professional looking to quickly edit images on the go, or a hobbyist wanting to play with your photos, this app provides essential features to get the job done.

+The image editing UI and basic logic is derived from the package `extended_image` and its examples, which can be found at [extended_image package on pub.dev](https://pub.dev/packages/extended_image).

 ## Features

 ### Done